 Digital portfolio applications create a safe space for learning and discussion

-By giving educators, students, and parents a closed network for communicating about learning, these tools create a safe online space where parents can leave positive messages and questions about the material that their students are sharing with them.
+By giving educators, students, and families a closed network for communicating about learning, these tools create a safe online space where families can leave positive messages and questions about the material that their students are sharing with them.

-Students are excited to share the learning and discuss it with parents because so much context has already been provided through the application.
+Students are excited to share the learning and discuss it with families because so much context has already been provided through the application.